fbrowther/Detecting-Fraudulent-Credit-Card-Transactions-Using-Machine-Learning/README.md

 When all the relevant models were compared we obtained two best models in the original imbalanced dataset to proceed for deployment (highlighted in yellow).

-However, if the dataset were to be balanced further, these models became perfect enough to predict the classes (fraudulent or not) with 100% accuracy (highlighed in red)
+However, if the dataset were to be balanced (as shown above), these models became perfect enough to predict the classes (fraudulent or not) with 100% accuracy (highlighed in red)

 <img src="https://github.com/fbrowther/Anomaly-Detection-to-identify-Fraudulent-Credit-Card-Transactions/blob/main/Images/Images%20for%20Readme/Final%20Table.png" width="700" height="400">